linuxhw/hw-probe/README.md

 The app is available in the Snap Store: https://snapcraft.io/hw-probe

 This is a strict snap that runs in a sandbox with limited functionality.
+Please enable `Access to disk block devices` in `Permissions` in order to check SMART attributes of your drives.

 ###### Classic Snap